 (v) In accordance with the Agreement between the United Nations and WMO, assist Congress, and the Executive Council and Secretary-General, upon request, in responding to the recommendations of and provide assistance to the United Nations, in the areas covered by these terms of reference, and in cooperating to make coordination of the specialized agencies and the United Nations fully effective;

-(vi) Assist with the nomination of representatives of the Organization to serve on relevant bodies of other international organizations.

-Composition
+[Secretariat]Composition

 The composition of the Commission shall be in accordance with General Regulation 143.
 Participation of leading technical experts in the Earth system observations, information management and predictions in the fields of meteorology, hydrology, climatology, oceanography, atmospheric environment and other fields covered by these terms of reference shall be ensured by Members.
 United Nations, international organization partners, and private partners of WMO may be invited to nominate technical experts in their areas of expertise to participate in the work of the Commission in accordance with General Regulation 143.